Mouthguards in Willard, MO

 - “Boil and bite” mouthguards: Partially adjustable, the “boil and bite” mouthguards are also found at sports stores.
 They are flat and relatively hard.
 Put them in a pot of boiled water to soften, let it cool a little until it reaches a bearable temperature, then mold it onto the teeth using fingers and tongue.
 These mouthguards are significantly more comfortable than the preformed ones.

 - Personalized or custom mouthguards: Made in the dental office, personalized mouthguards are the best fitting devices.
-To make the safest and most comfortable mouthguard, Drs.
-Curry & Jordan takes an impression of patent’s teeth.
+To make the safest and most comfortable mouthguard, Dr. Curry takes an impression of patent’s teeth.
 The impression is used to mold a personalized mouthguard from a soft, and resistant material.
 They are unbeatable when it comes to comfort and protection.
 Personalized mouthguards are highly recommended for patients wearing braces.

 Who should wear mouthguards

 - Professional athletes who play boxing, ice hockey, soccer, football or any other sport where the risk of dental injury is high.
 Mouthguards for rugby is essential.

 - Children and adults who engage in the above-mentioned sports or other dangerous activities with risks of injury (e.g. skateboarding).

 - People who grind their teeth at night.
 Grinding damages the tooth enamel applies pressure on jaws and provokes pain and headache.
 To prevent the discomfort, a special mouthguard or a nocturnal bite plate can be attached to teeth.
 Worn all night long, it prevents grinding and eliminates its disadvantages.